jumezurike/AfaPrincipleSixteen/README.md

 - To know the cause and solution to a chronic disease or illness

 Historically, Ikpukpara was basically used by Dibia AFA to help people in knowing what they cannot see with their physical eyes.
+It was use to bring peace, strengthen the broken once with clarity, and lead those lost in their path.

 Furthermore, Ikpukpara is based on the principles of the sixteen in a configuration of mkpuru AFA (AFA seeds).
 They are the main aspect of ancient existence as they enter many aspects of our lives by interpretation of these special numbers.